 By tracking the metrics below, you investigate the target audience more precisely.
-Your links have incoming traffic from different visitors.
-Each visitor has some characteristics of a click: a location, a device, a source of a click.
-There are the categories that display all that data: a browser from which a click was made, country, city, referrer, social networks, and an operating system.
+There are some categories for the primary description: a browser from which a click was made, country, city, referrer, social networks, and operating system.

-- Operating system.
-You can compare the number of users that use smartphones vs. users that use the web version.
+Operating system.
+You can compare the number of users that use Windows vs. users that use Linux.
 The results are displayed in the pie chart.

-- Top social referrers only indicates social referrer sources.
+Top social referrers indicates social referrer sources only.

-- Statistics Table.
-The table shows statistical components and is helpful because it automatically counts analytical values.
-For example, evolution over time shows how the link/domain growth has changed compared to the previous period.
-Values are displayed in percentages.
+Statistics Table.
+The table that shows statistical components is helpful because it automatically counts analytical values.
+For example, a metric’s evolution over time shows how the link/domain growth has changed compared to the previous period.
+Values are displayed in percentage.
 Thanks to that, you can monitor effectiveness with just a single indicator.

-- Top campaigns – a UTM-parameter that lets you track the actual campaign that you got your traffic from.
+Top campaigns – a UTM-parameter that lets you track the actual campaign that brings you traffic.
 For example, utm_campaign=launch-product or utm_campaign=promo-code.

-You can view the detailed statistics on a Free Plan only for the first 50,000 clicks.
-After the number of all clicks exceeds 50,000, Short.cm continues collecting statistics but restricts the ability to see it.
+You can view the detailed statistics on the Free Plan only for the first 50,000 clicks.
+After the number of all clicks exceeds 50,000, Short.io continues collecting statistics but restricts the ability to see it.
 Important: All short links you created are kept safe and work properly.